-Upon successfully completing the Professional Pilot Concentration of the Bachelor of Science in Aviation Science (B.S.A.S.) degree, you will be well prepared and qualified to work as a flight crew member having earned your: Private Pilot License, Instrument Rating, Commercial Pilot License, Multi-Engine Rating and/or CFI- Certified Flight Instructor License.
+Upon successfully completing the Professional Pilot Concentration of the Bachelor of Science in Aviation Science (B.S.A.) degree, you will be well prepared and qualified to work as a flight crew member having earned a Private Pilot License, Instrument Rating, Commercial Pilot License, Multi-Engine Rating and CFI- Certified Flight Instructor License.

 Flight Training Flexibility